HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 First, HVML uses  tags like HTML to define the overall structure of the document:

 - At the beginning of the document, we use `<!DOCTYPE hvml>` to mark the document type as `hvml`.
-We also use the `SYSTEM` identifier of the `DOCTYPE` to define the external label prefixes used by this HVML program and the external modules that need to be preloaded.
+We also use the `SYSTEM` identifier of the `DOCTYPE` to define the external tag prefixes used by this HVML program and the external modules that need to be preloaded.
 - `hvml` tag is used to define an entire HVML program.
 It can contain the following attributes:
     1. `target`: defines the target markup language of the HVML program, taking values such as `html`, `xml`, `void`, etc.
     1. Other attributes (such as the `lang` attribute, used to define the language, such as `en`, `zh`, etc.), will be cloned to the root element of the target document after being evaluated by the interpreter.